JShollaj/CognideX-Whitepaper/README.md

 ![Alt text](<Assets/Cognidex White Large.png>)

-## **CognideX: A Decentralized Data Marketplace on Algorand**
+## **CognideX: A Decentralized Data Marketplace on Polkadot**

 CognideX is a one stop for all data exchange platform.

 Here users can find any data available on the web, they can upload & monetize their data with our help or sign up as a Data Analytics provider and add their insights from the data pool available.

-All enhanced by Algorand Blockchain, Proprietary Data Watermarking & Empowering Tokenomics assisted by AI & driven by the community.
+All enhanced by Polkadot Blockchain, Proprietary Data Watermarking & Empowering Tokenomics assisted by AI & driven by the community.

 ---